momentumlearn/course/_daily_posts/2022-12-15-x-team-project.md

 ---

-## 🗓️ Today's Topics
+## Objectives

-We will use all day today for plan for the collaborative project.
-Katie will open breakout rooms at 9:30 and at 2:00 for folks to meet with their teams and work on project planning.
-You will not need to write code today.
+- Discuss and plan the collaborative project with your team.

 ## 🎯 Collaborative Project